SatDump/SatDump/README.md

 - i8 - Signed 8-bits integer
 - f32 - Raw complex 32-bits float
 - w8 - 8-bits wav, for compatibility with files from SDR#, HDSDR and others
+- ZIQ - Signed 16 or 8-bits integer or 32-bit float (autodetected) compressed with zst (optional)
 Of course, selecting the wrong format will result in nothing, or very little working...

 As for other formats often used throughought the program :